rabbitboots/quick_print/README.md

 ### qp:advanceX

-Moves the X cursor by a number of pixels, or by the width of a string in relation to the current active font.
+Moves the X cursor by a number of pixels.
 (Cursor X advance is generally only useful with left alignment.
 The other align modes are intended to be used with virtual tab stops.)
 Clears kerning memory.

-`qp:advanceX(content_w)`
+`qp:advanceX(width)`

+* `width`: Number of pixels to move

+### qp:advanceXStr

+Moves the X cursor by the pixel-width of a string, measured in reference to the current active font.
+Clears kerning memory.

+`qp:advanceXStr(str)`

-* `content_w`: Number of pixels to move, or a string whose width will be used (via `Font:getWidth()`.)
+* `str`: The string whose width will be used (via `Font:getWidth()`.)

+### qp:setXMin

+Moves the X cursor to at least the requested minimum position.
+Clears kerning memory, even if the X position is unaffected.

+`qp:advanceXMin(x_min)`

+* `x_min`: The minimum position.

+### qp:advanceXCoarse

+Moves the X cursor right in "coarse" steps, acting somewhat like a tab stop without involving the `qp.tabs` table.
+Clears kerning memory.

+`qp:advanceXMod(coarse_x, margin)`

+* `coarse_x`: The "snap-to" width to use when positioning the cursor, in pixels.

+* `margin`: (0) Adds pixel padding to the current X position, making it jump to the next coarse position earlier.
+Use to ensure there is a buffer of empty space between printed text.

 ### qp:advanceTab